Last Updated on

 Whether you’re shopping around for yourself or you’re looking to give an electric guitar to the new musician in your life, it’s very important that you do a lot of research before committing to a purchase (especially if you’ve never bought a guitar before).
 If you’re using this article as a main point of research before buying, here are a few extra tips that I wanted to share with you to make your buying experience a little easier.

-Shopping around for an electric guitar if you have absolutely no idea how an electric guitar works can get extremely confusing, as there is a bunch of terminology that goes into describing what separates different makes, models, and styles.
+Shopping around for an electric guitar if you have absolutely no idea how an electric guitar works can get extremely confusing, as there is a bunch of terminologies that goes into describing what separates different makes, models, and styles.
 If you don’t have a basic understanding of what an electric guitar is and how it works, you are likely to assume that all electric guitars are the same.
 That isn’t true!
 While all electric guitars do operate on the same basic rule of thumb, all models and styles have different purposes.

 On an electric guitar, there is a pickup mounted on the body of the electric guitar and this pickup serves as a magnetic field.
 When you pluck or vibrate a metal string, the string creates a current.
 The current of that metal string is transferred by the pickup through a preamp circuit with tone controls, straight to the guitar cable.